I am in search for the holy grail for as long as I’ve gotten myself involved into art.

 For a few years I studied philosophy to see if Hegel was right, and art indeed was dead.
 That ‘natural’ language would be enough to realize freedom after all.
 I was rather enthusiastic about this whole idealistic way of thinking.

-The power of assumption has great effect, if you’re willing to accept a certain ground, such as the existence of God, or Art as such.
+The power of assumption has great effect, even more if you’re willing to accept a certain ground, such as the existence of God, or Art as such.

-Well I think it’s the bloody snake and God himself who tempted her in the first place.
-Since the temptations are there, we might as well learn to deal with them.
+Well I think it’s the bloody snake and God himself who enabled her to get tempted in the first place.
+Since the temptations are there, we might as well learn to deal with them ourselves.

 The act of believing and how conviction works, that became my new subject matter.